celer-network/cChannel-substrate/README.md

 ./scripts/docker_test.sh
 ```

-## Building and Testing from source
+## Building and Testing celer-pay runtime module from source
 1. Fast Installation

 Mac OS, Arch, or a Debian-based OS like Ubuntu